-Secretariat.352 Kim Chang-son has been a constant presence around Kim Jong-un since the latter took power.353

-- The Office of Adjutants (Office 6) coordinates the protection of the Supreme Leader.
-It presumably liaises with the GC and other elements of the internal security apparatus.
+- Secretariat.359 Kim Jang-son has been a constant presence around Kim Jong-un since the latter took power.360 - The Office of Adjutants (Office 6) coordinates the protection of the Supreme Leader.
+It presumably liaises with the Guard Command and other elements of the internal security apparatus.
 Adjutants from this office accompany Kim Jong-un on his guidance inspections.
 According to one source, the adjutants form the inner circle of security around the Supreme Leader and are the only people allowed to carry guns in his presence.
 Under Kim Jong-il, this office had approximately 1,200 officers and soldiers, the size of a KPA battalion.
-The current chief of the Office of Adjutants is unknown.
-Under Kim Jong-il, Choe Pyong-yul held this post.354 Recent reporting suggests that under Kim Jong-un, Colonel General Ko Su-il, an uncle on his mother's side, may be in charge of Kim Jong-un's personal security.355 - The Office of the Assistant for Intelligence coordinates foreign intelligence for the Supreme Leader.
+The current Chief of the Office of Adjutants is unknown.
+Under Kim Jong-il, Choe Pyong-yul held this post.
+361 Recent reporting suggests that under Kim Jong-un, Colonel General Ko Su-il, an uncle on his mother's side, may be in charge of Kim Jong-un's personal security.
+362 - The Office of the Assistant for Intelligence coordinates foreign intelligence for the Supreme Leader.
 Under Kim Jong-il, this office was composed of two divisions: Division 25 and Division 31.
-These divisions had separate geographic responsibilities, gathering and monitoring intelligence and working closely with the SSD, RGB, Office 35, and North Korean embassies.
-Pak Yong-jin was in charge of Division 25 and Kim Hyon-chol headed Division 31.356 It was from this office that the plans for the kidnapping of Japanese citizens were developed.
+These divisions partitioned the world, gathering and monitoring intelligence and working closely with the SSD, RGB, Office 35, and North Korean embassies.
+Pak Yong-jin was in charge of Division 25 and Kim Hyon-chol headed Division 31.
+363 It was from this office that the plans for the kidnapping of Japanese citizens were developed.
 Today, the office is presumably tied to the North Korean investigation into what happened to those Japanese citizens. - The Office of the Assistant for Military Strategy is a large office with eight divisions, numbering over 100 officers spread across various parts of the KPA.
 It is responsible for coordinating military information from around the world and devising a coherent set of operational plans.
+These plans inform the larger strategy that is facilitated through the

-352 Michael Madden, "Biographies: Kim Chang-son," op. cit.
-Kim Chang-son was instrumental in establishing an executive office for Kim Jong-un in the NDC, modeled after Kim Jong-il's Personal Secretariat.
+Michael Madden, "Biographies: Kim Chang-son," op. cit.
+Kim Jang-son was instrumental in establishing an executive office for Kim Jong-un in the NDC, modeled after Kim Jong-il's Personal Secretariat.

-353During Kim Jong-il's funeral, Kim Chang-son escorted Kim Yo-jong and a group of close Kimfamily aides in paying their respects.
-As funeral events unfolded, he routinely appeared at Kim Jong-un's side.354Interview with a North Korean defector in Seoul, May 2013.
-See also "DPRK Defector onKim Jong-il's Family and Close Aides," Gendai Weekly, August 2003.
-A graduate of Kim Il-sung MilitaryUniversity, Choe Pyong-yul was handpicked by Kim Jong-il, who recognized his sharpshooting skills.355Choe Seon-Yeong and Jang Yong-Hun, "Kim Jong-un's Uncle Reported to be in Charge ofKim's Personal Security," Yonhap News Agency, September 22, 2013.
+During Kim Jong-il's funeral, Kim Jang-son escorted Kim Yo-jong and a group of close Kim family aides in paying their respects.
+As funeral events unfolded, he routinely appeared at Kim Jong-un's side.

+361 Interview with a North Korean defector in Seoul, May 2013.
+See also "DPRK Defector on Kim Jong-il's Family and Close Aides," Gendai Weekly, August 2003.
+A graduate of Kim Il-sung Military University, Choe Pyong-yul was handpicked by Kim Jong-il, who recognized his sharpshooting skills.

+Choe Seon-Yeong and Jang Yong-Hun, "Kim Jong-un's Uncle Reported to be in Charge of Kim's Personal Security," Yonhap News Agency, September 22, 2013.

-356 Pak Yong-jin is the son of Kim Po-pae, who served as a housekeeper for Kim Il-sung throughout her life.
+Pak Yong-jin is the son of Kim Po-pae, who served as a housekeeper for Kim Il-sung throughout her life.
 Recent reporting suggests that Pak may now be the Director of the Daesong Guidance Bureau.